Author and Editor: Dr. Shelly Wyatt

 Looking forward, digital textbooks are another technology that can make a difference for students in online courses.
 According to TOPkit’s Sample Course, “Some are exact replicas of the print textbook, while other offer basic features like highlighting and annotating.
 Some cutting-edge digital textbooks exhibit interactive features such as quizzes, simulations, and embedded multimedia.
 Searching for keywords helps students quickly locate a relevant part of the book, while interactive quizzes guide students to check for understanding as they read.”
 As the use of mobile devices to access course content increases, students’ devices serve as their textbook that, for them, can and should be a dynamic experience that offers more than just static text.

 In addition to the examples of I have included here, what are some other ways instructional designers can support faculty who want to take their online courses to the next level?
 And how can we, as instructional designers, encourage more faculty to take on this challenge?
-Please share your thoughts with our TOPkit Community on Discord!
+Please share your thoughts with our TOPkit community on LinkedIn!